INDIAN EMERGENCY 1975-1977

 The Indian Emergency serves as a reminder of the fragility of democratic institutions and the importance of maintaining checks and balances to prevent the concentration of power in the hands of a single individual or group.
 It also highlights the need for a vigilant and active citizenry to hold those in power accountable and to protect the rights and freedoms of all individuals.

-Additionally, the Indian Emergency also had a significant impact on the economy.
+Additionally, the Emergency also had a significant impact on the economy.
 The government implemented a number of economic policies aimed at controlling inflation and reducing the budget deficit.
 However, these policies were criticized for being poorly implemented and for having a negative impact on the economy.

 The forced sterilization campaign, for example, was heavily criticized for being poorly planned and executed, leading to a number of deaths and injuries.
 Additionally, the government’s efforts to control inflation led to shortages of essential goods and a decline in purchasing power.